-Are you a Child Care Worker who is passionate about supporting young children and their families with disabilities and additional needs?
+Are you a Child Care Worker who is passionate about supporting young children and their families with diverse learning abilities in two high quality early childhood settings?

 The Learning Links Prep 4 Preschool Playgroup program at Oatley provides this opportunity.